Ruwaidah/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Router, Middleware

 - [ ] Describe Middleware?
+      reusable function we use it every time we want to make sure the request is valid before we call the database

 - [ ] Describe a Resource?
+      it is the information and all data that is stored in the database

-- [ ] What can the API return to help clients know if a request was successful?
+- [ ] What can the API return to help clients know if a request was successful? send status code with a message

-- [ ] How can we partition our application into sub-applications?
+- [ ] How can we partition our application into sub-applications? by router ,make each data endpoint in seperate file.

 ## Minimum Viable Product